woojinlee-drug-discovery/MD-simulation-scripts/Crosslinking_pair_distance_analysis/README.md

-# Crosslinking Residue Pair Distance Analysis from PDB Structures
+# Crosslinking Residue Pair Distance Analysis and Yield-Based Visualization

-This script measures selected inter-chain residue distances from a set of PDB structures using MDAnalysis.
+This workflow measures selected inter-chain residue distances from a set of PDB structures using MDAnalysis, then parses those distance files, matches residue pairs to experimental yield values, and generates subset-specific distance plots colored by yield.

 ## Description

-The script:
+The workflow:

 - loads multiple PDB files in a specified order
 - processes each structure individually